rls-moe/secl/README.md

 * `loadf` - Load a single file as SECL and return the result maplist
 * `loadv` - Load single value (anything but a maplist) from a file
 * `decb64` - Decode base64 data
+* `merge` - Merge several maplists into one maplist, it does not accept any parameters except maplists.
+Maplists are merged in order, it is not allowed to change a datatype of an entry.

 Planned functions:

 * `loadd` - Load all files with a specific extension from a folder
-* `merge` - Merge several maplists into one maplist